JPedroRBelo/simDRLSR/README.md

  - **Look**: looks at the nearest human, if he is in the robot's field of view;
  - **Wave**: makes the gesture of waving while looking at the nearest human;
  - **Handshake**: performs the handshake gesture to greet the human.

+### States

+The robot captures two types of images to model the state of the environment: grayscale images; and depth images.
+For each of these channels, 8 image sequences are captured.
+These images help the agent to model the state in the reinforcement learning paradigm.

+### Reward

+## MDQN

+The MDQN model aims to contribute so that social robots can correctly interpret human behaviors to act appropriately with them.
+In this model, two DQN networks are used for the characteristic automatic extraction to estimate the action-value function, one for grayscale images and another for depth images.
+The robot captures these images in a real environment in which it aims to interact with people.

+MDQN has two phases of processing:

+1. **Data Generation Phase**: the agent interacts with the environment using the Q-network, observing the current scene and acting on the environment using the greedy approach.
+The grayscale and depth images make up the agent's observations.
+After the execution of each action, the system returns a reward.
+In this way, the repetition memory stores the $N$ experiences of interactions.
+2. **Training Phase**: uses the repetion memory for training.

+The simDRLSR simulator assists in the data collection phase, replacing the real robot.

 [![Watch the video](doc/preview2.png)](https://youtu.be/e4C8hK4q8Ug)